ZengineHQ/developers/plugins/tutorials/scheduled-service.md

     </a>
 </h1>

-In order to know which items are on the todo list for today, we will fetch records from {{site.productName}} and post them to HipChat once a day.
+Our goal -- in order to know which items are on the todo list for today, we will fetch records from {{site.productName}} and post them to HipChat once a day.
 We will accomplish this by combining a backend plugin service with scheduled webhooks.
 Our backend service will fetch records and post them to HipChat.
 Our scheduled webhook will then run once a day to execute the backend service.
+If you aren't yet familiar, we recommended first reading about [backend services]({{site.baseurl}}/plugins/development/services.html).

 ## Prerequisites